Meet Bishop Henderson’s new Inclusion Team.

 Head Teacher – Mrs Tonie Scott

 As Head Teacher I have overall responsibility for all of the children in school.

 I work with all of the school staff to ensure that the children are safe and happy and able to access their learning to reach their individual potential.

 Pupil Premium Champion – Mrs Kirstin Tesoriere

-class teachers we all have to make certain that pupils entitled to pupil premium have individual targets set and that those targets are achieved.
-It is my responsibility, alongside the inclusion team and the senior management, to track the progress that the children are making.
+As class teachers, we all have to make certain that pupils entitled to pupil premium have individual targets set and that those targets are achieved.
+It is my responsibility, alongside the Inclusion Team and the senior management, to track the progress that the children are making.
 As part of this, we review the provision for children to ensure that they are provided with opportunities to achieve their best, both academically and socially, whilst in this school.

 SENDCo – Mr Dave Reynolds

 Sometimes children need on-going support to access learning in class and make progress in their learning.
 My role is to coordinate this support and explore how we can support children to do their best.
 I meet with parents, children and specialists to ensure children have the support that they need to get the best possible education.